matheus-beck/nodejs-expressjs-project-manager/README.md

 # project-manager
 Project manager backend developed using Node.js and Express.js.
 Built as the first challenge of the GoStack Bootcamp from RocketSeat.
+This CRUD handles a local array of projects that simulates our database.

 Clone the project into your machine and run:
 ```console